Things To Do In Ubud, Bali

 In the North Eastern corner of Bali lies Mt Batur, one of the many volcanoes that dot the landscape of the Indonesian islands.

 We organised a trip to trek up Mt Batur with a couple of other families we knew in Bali.

 Normally the trip will leave Ubud at around 2 am and get you to the volcano to start your climb to the top for sunrise.

 We loved this trip and although the start is very early and the climb is quite tough, the views are stunning of the surrounding landscape.

 9) Visit The Library

-It’s a relatively small library but if you’re staying in Ubud any length of time and you love books then it’s great value.
+It’s a relatively small library but if you’re staying in Ubud any length of time and you love books then it’s great.

-Most of the books are quite worn as they are second hand from travelled passing through but it’s better than buying new.
+Most of the books are quite worn as they are second hand from travellers passing through but it’s better than buying new.